 CPO Management has gone beyond traditional property management in responding to its unique challenges, requiring ongoing innovation and significant investment.
 Understanding these challenges, CPO established Community Properties Impact Corporation (CPO Impact) in 2007 to help fund initiatives and support the research and development needed to find and design interventions to further the mission of CPO.
 CPO serves a resident population living below the poverty guideline with limited access to resources.
 These residents benefit greatly from supportive services.
-Leveraging stable housing as a platform for future opportunity, CPO Impact applies a two-generation approach working with residents and their children to reduce barriers and assist families to move beyond poverty.
+Leveraging stable housing as a platform for future opportunity, CPO Impact applies a two-generation approach working with residents and their children to reduce barriers and champion resident and community advancement.

-Initiatives are strategically designed to address five core objectives: stable housing, safe neighborhoods, resident growth (including moving beyond poverty where possible), successful children and community learning.
+Initiatives are strategically designed to address five core objectives: stable housing, safe neighborhoods, resident growth, successful children and community learning.